Joining the right gym can change your life.

 Is LA Fitness worth it?
-Here’s my review:
+Is LA Fitness actually a good gym?
+Here’s my full and honest review:

 If you’re on a shoestring budget, there are cheaper options available, and if you’re looking for an elite, luxury fitness experience, you can do better.
 But for most of us in the middle, LA Fitness is the best choice around.